Nohossat/trading-project/README.md

 ### Machine Learning

 We compared a 1-hidden-layer LSTM and a 1-hidden-layer Bidirectional LSTM.
 We observe the results are slightly better with a simple LSTM so we trained and saved the simple model for each stock.
-We only push one model (for the AAPL stock) in **models_ex**.

-If you want the models for all stock, you can re-run the **preparation_dataset.ipynb** file to get them.

 ### Web Framework

 We use Flask to present the different stocks and enable the user to get some advice about buying or selling the stocks of his/her choice.

-## Install
+## Local install

 ### Download project